 Associate Clerkship Director for WWAMI & WRITE

-WRITE Students will earn 3 weeks of Pediatrics credit during the on-site portion of the WRITE program while working with the family medicine preceptors and/or a faculty-appointed pediatrician in the community.
-Students will be given a Peds Clerkship Manual which covers pediatric clerkship requirements, some of which students will complete during their first 3 weeks of their inpatient pediatric rotation.
-Students are responsible for submitting final pediatric requirements to Carla Salldin by time of end of WRITE session.
+WRITE Students earn 3 weeks of Pediatrics credit during the on-site portion of the WRITE program while working with the family medicine preceptors and/or a faculty-appointed pediatrician in the community.
+Students will be given a Peds Clerkship Manual which covers pediatric clerkship requirements and will have the opportunity to complete portions during their first 3 weeks of their inpatient pediatric rotation or during their first few weeks at WRITE.
+Students are responsible for entering and logging assignments in the Pediatric Tracker upon completion of the clerkship.
 Students are asked to complete all CLIPP cases by time of pediatric exam.

-The student will be responsible for successfully completing a Pediatrics exam at the WRITE Site, which will be scheduled about mid-way through WRITE--this is ONLINE and will need to be proctored--more details to come.
+The student will be responsible for successfully completing a Pediatrics exam (either at the WRITE Site if the student has completed the inpatient portion of pediatrics or at the end of the inpatient portion of the clerkship away from WRITE site).
+For students taking the exam during WRITE, it will be scheduled about mid-way through WRITE.
+The exam is ONLINE and will need to be proctored--more details to come.
 The exam is based on CLIPP cases.

 Preceptor & Student Resources:

-Click here to view the PDF of the Clinical Encounters: Pediatric 3rd Year Write Clerkship Form (PDF)
+Click to view the PDF of the Clinical Encounters: Pediatric 3rd Year Write Clerkship Form (PDF)

-Click here to view the PDF of the Peds Mid-End Clerkship Review Form (PDF)
+Click to view the PDF of the Peds Mid-End Clerkship Review Form (PDF)

-Please contact the Pediatric WWAMI Program Coordinator with any questions about your pediatric WRITE requirements by e-mail Carla.firstname.lastname@example.org or by phone at (206) 987-2063.
+Please contact the Pediatric WWAMI Program Coordinator, My Linh Nguyen, with any questions about your pediatric WRITE requirements, to obtain a clerkship preceptor manual, or to gain access to the Pediatric Tracker.

-The Department of Psychiatry Clerkship web site is at http://depts.washington.edu/psyclerk/; here you will find Forms (grading, Mini-Cex, and evaluation), cases, clerkship objectives, and requirements.
-There is a WRITE tab on the website that lists all of the requirements that the student will have completed prior to starting at their WRITE site.
+The Department of Psychiatry Clerkship web site is at http://depts.washington.edu/psyclerk; here you will find Forms (grading, Mini-Cex, and evaluation), cases, clerkship objectives, and requirements.
+There is a WRITE tab on the website.
 Check the Psychiatry web site for links to lectures and information about electives.

 The primary goal of the Psych experience is for students to see patients with psychiatric issues in the outpatient setting with longitudinal exposure and to increase their comfort level with this patient population.
 WRITE Students earn a total of six weeks of credit by merging the three-week evaluation from the formal clerkship site and the experience of seeing and working with patients with psychiatric or behavioral problems at the WRITE Site.